red0-x/GoOrange/README.md

  - Added Core Function/Structure
  - Added fpdf and ansi coloring modules
  - Added Lists Folder
    - It contains .txt files with vocabulary and examples in pipe format.

+## 1/9/2026
+- Added List scanning
+- Parse the Pipe format within lists to gather all rows.
+- Minor Menu Changes/Text Modificfations
+- Created ListUtils Module and Branch used for Modifying, Viewing and Adding to Lists which will be used for creating worksheets.

 ### Road Map

 - Customize Worksheets with specific difficulty levels or vocabulary (ex.
 Beginner, Intermediate and Advanced or Food, Travel, Introductions)
-- Customizable Character Lists and Difficulties
+- Customizable Character Lists, with varying dificulty and customizable problem types. (ex.
+Hanzi-Pinyin, English-Hanzi, Pinyin-Enlish)
-- Customizable Design (CSS/Tailwind Maybe?)
-- WebUI Integration
 - Translation API to gather and customize lists